maboiteaspam/screenshot-stream-selected/README.md

 A variation of [screenshot-stream](https://github.com/kevva/screenshot-stream)

-I do that because i could not find a decent module to produce `svg to png` they way i need.
+I do that because i could not find a decent module to produce `svg to png` the way i need.

 ## Get started